 ddev composer install

-It is not necessary for the initial build, but once you change some assets (e.g. Typescript, SCSS files), you should build with yarn.
+The following is not necessary for the initial build, but once you change some assets (for example Typescript, SCSS files), you must build them.
 You might like to try this now:

-ddev exec "cd Build && yarn install" ddev exec "cd Build && yarn build"
+ddev exec "cd Build && npm run build"